 We have all run into people in our lives who have treated us poorly.
-We have experienced relationships with people who we don’t have an equal give and take with it.
+We have experienced relationships with people who we don’t have an equal give and take with.
 There are those people that are always asking for help or advice and rarely, if ever, give anything in return.
-Some may even completely ignore the solicited feedback you provide them but continue to ask you again and again for advice.
-Draining your time and energy in the process.
-If you find yourself experiencing more of these types of relationships then the ones that make you feel safe and supported then you may want to put yourself through this four step relationship cleanse.
+Some may even completely ignore the solicited feedback you provide them but still continue to ask you again and again for advice thus draining your time and energy in the process.
+If you find yourself experiencing more of these types of relationships then the ones that make you feel safe and supported, then you may want to put yourself through this four step relationship cleanse.

 Set Relationship Standards

 And, the fun begins.
 I like this stage the best.
 It is in this step where you create your ideal relationships in your head and on paper.
 List out the qualities in a relationship that give you satisfaction.
 Think of how you want to be treated by lovers, partners, friends and family.
 What types of activities would you like to engage in together?
 How are they with you?
-Do you want to be listened to, do you want to be entertained, do you want to feel heard and understood?
+Do you want to be listened to? do you want to be entertained?
+Do you want to feel heard and understood?
 Write down all of the attributes and feelings that you want all of your relationships to embody.
 You may set different standards for each type of relationship and that is fine too.
 With family it can be a bit more difficult.
-We don’t get to choose our family and we may not want to just cut them out of our lives so here you will need to decide what type of behavior you will accept and not accept from them.
+We don’t get to choose our family and we may not want to just cut them out of our lives.
+In dealing with familial relationships, you will need to decide what type of behavior you will accept and not accept from them.
 This may mean limiting time spent with them if they don’t meet certain standards.This may also mean setting looser or minimal standards with family then you do with friends and partners.
-Since we can’t change other people all we can do is adjust how we respond to the same behavior they already exhibit.
+Since we can’t change other people, all we can do is adjust how we respond to the same behavior they already exhibit.
 When you begin changing how you respond to the same discussions, arguments, etc, you may encounter confusion, or conflict on the part of the other party.
 This is all to be expected and you shouldn’t let this back you down.
+Good, healthy, relationships take effort and it is up to you to decide how much work you are willing to put into it.
 Some relationships are not meant to be and may have run their course.
-Mourn the loss and move on in respect of yourself and your newly discovered standards.
+Mourn the loss and move on in respect for yourself and your newly discovered standards.

 Create Healthy Boundaries